hybridsjs/hybrids/docs/store/usage.md

 ## Guards

 The store provides three guard methods, which indicate the current state of the model instance.
 The returning value of those methods can be used for conditional rendering in the template.
 The `pending` and `error` also return additional information.
-The returning values are not exclusive, so there are situations when more than one of guard returns a truthy value.
+The returning values are not exclusive, so there are situations when more than one guard returns a truthy value.

-### Ready
+### `store.ready()`

 ```typescript
 store.ready(model, ...): boolean